janessatran/janessatran.github.io/_posts/2022/2022-07-02-closures-in-javascript.md

 ## Circling back

-Does it make sense now?
-I hope so!
-All in all, closures enable us to associate data with a function that operates on it.
-One of the ways this is useful is that we can emulate private methods/variables which is useful to restrict access to code and also manage our global namespace!
+All in all, closures are inner functions with access to the variables/params of the outer function, even after the outer function is closed.
+It is able to access this data after the outer function is closed because of it's lexical environment, which has references to it's outer lexical environment.

 I started with a meme, so it feels only right to end with one.